Wind Farms in Western New York

 eminent domain

-Wind energy's technological limits make it unlikely to generate much more than 1% of our future electrical energy needs.
-We could reduce many times more of our energy needs by directing subsidies that now go to wind, to municipal, commercial and home energy reduction plans, and to real long-term alternatives to polluting sources like enhanced geothermal energy.
+According to the Energy Information Administration (USDOE's research branch), Annual Energy Outlook 2009 (Table A17), wind energy's technological limits make it unlikely to generate much more than 1% of our future electrical energy needs.
+We could reduce many times more of our energy needs by directing subsidies to municipal, commercial and home energy reduction plans.

-“Community wind” refers to wind energy projects designed to optimize local benefits, particularly for rural communities.
-Such projects involve local ownership beyond just land leases or local tax revenue.
+“Community wind” projects optimize local benefits, particularly for rural communities.
+Such projects involve small turbines and local ownership.
 More information can be obtained from Farmers' Legal Action Group.

 Recommended video: